selfcustody/krux/docs/getting-started/features/QR-transcript-tools.en.md

 <img src="../../../img/maixpy_m5stickv/zoomed-qr-code-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/zoomed-qr-code-300.png" align="right" class="amigo">

 QR codes will be split into regions, of 5x5 or 7x7 "blocks".
 One QR code region will be shown at a time.
-Press `Enter` to display the next region.
+Press `ENTER` to display the next region.

 <div style="clear: both"></div>